Erik98146/LaunchControl/README.md

 ### Internet Access
 1. Connect to VRM from your device: https://vrm.victronenergy.com
    - Navigate to Venus OS Large
        - Launch the Node-Red Dashboard
-   - Open the *Console* for remote screen access
+   - Optionally open the *Console* for remote screen access
 ### Local access